pbouzakis/spak/doc/app-actions-and-events.md

 ```

-### Action base class.
+### Action base class

 A base class is available for actions.
-This base class includes a logger, and easy access to the event bus.
+This base class includes a logger and easy access to the event bus.

 ```javascript
 import { Action } from "@yuzu/yep-app";